Street Names Associated with Oxycodone

 - Flu-like symptoms

 - Loss of appetite

 Many former oxycodone addicts say the first four or five days of withdrawal are the hardest physically.
 After that, it becomes a mental and emotional struggle to stay clean.

 The Importance of Treatment

-Addiction to prescription painkillers is a progressive disease, and in order to fully recover from its devastating effects you need to understand all the effects as well as all of your available options.
-As the leading provider of information regarding addiction and treatment on the internet, the experienced staff at Sober Nation is able to provide you with the information and support you need to break the cycle of addiction.
-Don’t wait another day; contact Sober Nation today.
+Addiction to prescription painkillers is a progressive disease, and if not treated can be fatal.
+In order to fully recover from its devastating effects you need to understand all the effects as well as all of your available options.
+As the leading provider of information regarding addiction and treatment on the internet, the experienced staff at Sober Nation are able to provide you with the information and support you need to break the cycle of addiction.
+Regardless of where you live, how much money you have, or how severe your addiction is, there is a treatment center that can help you recover.Don’t wait another day.
+Contact Sober Nation today.

 You can always reach us at our 24 confidential hotline at 866-207-7436